apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-config-cluster.md

       configMapName: fe-conf
       resolveKey: fe.conf
 ```
+Update the configuration to the [DorisCluster resource](install-quickstart.md#step-3-deploy-doris-cluster) that needs to be deployed.

 :::tip Tip
 Please ensure that `enable_fqdn_mode=true` is included in the startup configuration..
 If you want to use IP mode and K8s have the ability that the pod IP keep the same after restarted, please refer to the issue [#138](https://github.com/apache/doris-operator/issues/138) to config.